 How I Cope with Chronic Dizziness: Karen’s Story

 I have suffered from spells of vertigo since 1999; however, they have become more serious, debilitating and frequent over the past five years.
-Though I had already seen about a dozen specialists, it wasn’t until I was fortunate enough to meet otolaryngologist Dr. Jane Lea and her team at St. Paul’s Hospital that I was finally diagnosed with Ménière's disease.
-I also suffer from migraine-associated vertigo; unfortunately, the two conditions seem to piggyback off one another.
+Though I had already seen about a dozen specialists, it wasn’t until I was fortunate enough to meet a neuro-otologist and her team at St. Paul’s Hospital in Vancouver that I was finally diagnosed with Ménière's disease.
+I also suffer from migraine associated vertigo; unfortunately, the two conditions seem to piggyback off one another.

 The symptoms I experience include severe dizziness (spinning sensation), tinnitus, hearing loss, nausea, nystagmus, sensitivity to light and noise, headaches, as well as difficulty focusing and thinking at times.
 I also deal with a frustrating sensation spurred on by head and eye movement – I feel “drugged” and my eyes and head literally feel like they have a mind of their own.